2ajoyce/ekleipsis-vagrant/README.md

 * Clone this repo(ekleipsis-vagrant) down to your local machine where you'd like to work.

-* Open a command prompt (or git bash) and navigate to the folder where you cloned the repo.
+* Open a command prompt (git bash didn't work for me as it seems to be handicapped on the work laptop) and navigate to the folder where you cloned the repo.

 * Run the command `vagrant up`